tonitech/vpn/intl.en-US/IPsec-VPN Quick Start/Tutorial overview.md

 4. Configure the local gateway.

     Configure the local gateway according to the IPsec connection configurations.
-For more information, see [Local gateway configurations](https://help.aliyun.com/document_detail/60045.html).

 5. Configure the route and security groups.